Azure/aztfexport/README.md

 }
 ```

-You can generate the mapping file in other modes (i.e. `resource`, `resource-group`, `query`) by specifying the `--generate-mapping-file` option when running non-interactively, or press <kbd>s</kbd> when running interactively in the resource list stage.
+You can generate the mapping file in all other modes (i.e. `resource`, `resource-group`, `query`) by specifying the `--generate-mapping-file` option when running non-interactively, or press <kbd>s</kbd> when running interactively in the resource list stage.
 Also, each run of `aztfy` will generate the resource mapping file for you, to record what resources have been imported.

 Of course, you are welcome to manually construct or edit the mapping file.
 Note that only the object value in the mapping file matters, while the key just plays as an identifier in this mode.

 ### Interactive vs Non-Interactive

-The subcommands `resource-group`, `query` and `mapping-file` can run in either interactive mode (default) or non-interactive mode (with `--batch`).
+The subcommands `resource-group`, `query` and `mapping-file` can run in either interactive mode (default) or non-interactive mode (with `--non-interactive`).
 While `resource` runs in non-interactive mode only.

 #### Interactive mode